allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 item after which the searched-for value would be.
 Once the second list’s pointer reaches the end, we are done.

 The algorithmic complexity of these two operations differs quite a bit from that of OR operation.
 First of all, a new sub-operation of searching for a value in the second list is used.
-It can be implemented in a number of ways depending on the data structures, but for a simple sorted list as used here, we could use binary search whose complexity is O(log(_m_)).
+It can be implemented in a number of ways depending on the data structures (flat array, skip list, various trees, etc.).
+For a simple sorted list stored in an array, we could use binary search whose complexity is O(log(_m_)).
 Things get a little more complicated since we only search starting from current position rather than from the beginning, but let’s skim over this for now.
 What matters is that we perform a search in the second list for each item from the first one: the complexity is no longer symmetric between the two lists.
 If we change the order of the lists, the result of AND operation does not change, but the cost of performing the calculation does.
 It pays to have the shorter of the two list as the first in order, and the difference can be huge.
 The cost also depends very much on the data, i.e. how big the intersection of the two lists is.
 If the intersection is empty, looking for even the first element of first list in the second list will move the second list’s pointer to the end, and the algorithm will finish very quickly.
-The upper limit on the size of the result list (which in turn puts a lower limit on algorithmic complexity) is _min(m, n)_ which also shows the asymmetry.
+The upper limit on the size of the result list (which in turn puts a lower limit on algorithmic complexity) is _min(m, n)_.

 If we’re performing the AND NOT rather than AND operation, the match condition has to be reversed from _found_ to _not found_.
 While the result changes if we exchange the two lists, algorithmic properties are the same as for AND, especially the asymmetry in how the first and second list’s size affects the